 “I say, ‘But Zio, you don’t need a knife to eat the bread. ’ He look at me.
 He say, ‘What are we animals?’
 So he put the bread back in the basket.
 My heart drop.
 I was so hungry.
 My guts was asking me for food.
 I was looking forward to the crunch of the crust and the soft inside.

 “He take out a plastic container and from it a wedge of cheese.
 He break a good piece off and give it to me.
 The cheese was wet, juice run down my hands.
 It was so salty.
 I want to say to him, ‘Zio, you see how you broke the cheese?
 You can break the bread the same way.’
 But I say nothing.
 I eat the cheese in miserable silence.
 But soon this misery start to boil in my head.
-Here I was sitting under a tree that give no shade, eating sweaty cheese and drinking vinegar, and I become angry.
-So I say to him ‘Zio, what is the purpose of killing all these rabbits?’
-I thought he would get angry but no he was thinking.
+Here I am sitting under a tree that give no shade, eating sweaty cheese and drinking vinegar, and I become angry.
+So I say to him, ‘Zio, what is the purpose of killing all these rabbits?’
+I thought he would get angry but I didn’t care.
 He say, ‘There is no purpose.
 It is sport.
 It is relaxation for the soul.
 You see, this morning your aunt drive me crazy, so I say to myself, should I go shoot some rabbits or should I shoot her?’

 “‘ Well,’ I say. ‘ It is a waste to kill for the sake of killing.’

 “He say, ‘Don’t think about it like that.
-We are doing these rabbits a favor.
-Think about it.
+We are doing these rabbits a favour.
+Think about this.
 The rabbit has a terrible life; if he don’t find food, he starve.
 Also, he is in constant agitation, watching for the hawk, the fox, the wild dog and me, the hunter.
-Besides God made these animals for us to kill, so who are we to question his purpose?’
+Besides God made these animals for us to kill, so who are we to question His purpose?’

 “I was not satisfied with his reasoning.
-I start to look at him different.
-I don’t like what he say about my little aunt.
+I start to look at him different and I don’t like what he say about my little aunt.